kirankunigiri/Facebook-Automated-Tagging/README.md

 ![alt text](logo/1.png)
 # Facebook Automated Tagger
 This simple app lets you set groups of people that you can tag instantly, along with a signature.
+You can call it FAT for short.

 ## Demo

 ![alt text](readme/demo1.gif)

 ## Installation
-Grab the .jar app from the [releases](https://github.com/kirankunigiri/Facebook-Automated-Tagging/releases) page.
+Grab the Mac app, Windows .exe, or .jar file from the [releases](https://github.com/kirankunigiri/Facebook-Automated-Tagging/releases) page.

 ## Usage
 Add your group with the following format to the table.